docker/docs/docker-hub/publish/insights-analytics.md

 keywords: docker hub, hub, insights, analytics, api, verified publisher
 ---

-Insights & analytics provides usage analytics for your organization's images on Docker Hub.
+Insights and analytics provides usage analytics for your organization's images on Docker Hub.
 With this tool, you have self-serve access to metrics as both raw data and summary data for a desired time span.
-You can view how many times your images have been pulled by tag or by digest, and get breakouts by geolocation, cloud provider, and client (user agent).
+You can view how many times your images have been pulled by tag or by digest, and get breakdowns by geolocation, cloud provider, and client (user agent).

 ## Exporting analytics data